Skip to main content

 • When you create a Login.gov account, you consent to share personally identifiable information (PII).
 The information that you need to share depends on the request of the partner agency.

 • For authentication to establish a secure account, we need your name, email address, and an authentication method.
-Your authentication method could be a phone number where we share a SMS code, USB Security Key, or other options.
+Your authentication method could be a phone number where we share an SMS code, USB Security Key, or other options.

 • When completing identity proofing in person at the United State Postal Service (USPS) Office, we share your validated name and address with USPS so that clerks can confirm your identity in person.